xeedness/Arma2PlayerMonitor/README.md

 ## How do I use it?
 First you'll need the [binary](https://github.com/xeedness/Arma2PlayerMonitor/releases/download/v1.0/Arma2PlayerMonitor.exe).

+# Startup
 The binary expects 3 parameters.
 A config file, the server ip and the port.
 Example:
 ```
 Arma2PlayerMonitor.exe Arma2PlayerMonitor.cfg 127.0.0.1 33357
 ```
 I recommend creating a .bat file with the preceding content.
 Here a working [example](https://github.com/xeedness/Arma2PlayerMonitor/releases/download/v1.0/ProjectXServer.bat).
+# Commands
+While running the application, you can change some settings.
+- (1) Change Audio Device
+- (2) Select the voice output level.
+All messages, only important messages or no audio output.
+- (3) Switch to login mode.
+Every 3 seconds a request to the server is made, so you get realtime player feedback.
+This enables you to login as soon as a slot is freed.